skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * Make sure you don't buy the Mini-Cid.
 Its price range is very narrow, so it's easy to finish at least this first item quickly every time by bidding around 2,000 to 2,400 Gil!
 > * As for the Promist Ring, you can either try to get them at the lowest prices you can in order to save Gil and/or create a budget buffer so that you can buy later copies at higher prices; or, you can bid your target price right at the start and hope for a swift finish of the auction.
 > * Try to purchase a Promist Ring and the Dark Matter during the first auction.
 Equip the ring and save.
 Return and buy another Promist Ring as well as the Thief Gloves, equip the ring, and save again.
-> * With those items out of the way, all that's left is to win 3 more Promist Ring, at which point they will stop appearing
+> * With those items out of the way, all that's left is to win 3 more Promist Ring, at which point they will stop appearing.
 > * Then, return to the Blue Narciss.
 Put Eiko in your party, equip her with the Promist Ring in your inventory, and then reorganize your party again so that you take Steiner, Freya and Amarant.
 > * Play a game of Hot&Cold for the Forbidden Forest Chocograph before returning to Treno.
 If playing **Path C** or **Combined**, see the box below.
 > * Win the last 4 Promist Ring &ndash; and that's it!